radius-project/radius/docs/content/user-guides/authoring/bicep-app/index.md

 ## (optional) Add portable connectors

-If your application needs to be portable across [Radius platforms]({{< ref platforms >}}), you can use connectors to add an abstraction layer.
-Containers can bind to common values like `host`, `port` and `connectionString` to connect to the API or service, and the underlying infrastructure can be swapped out.
+If your application needs to be portable across [Radius platforms]({{< ref platforms >}}), you can use connectors to add an abstraction layer for each resource.
+Connectors present common values like `host`, `port` and `connectionString` that Service resources (like containers) can use to connect to the related API or service.
+The underlying infrastructure type can then be swapped out.

 {{< button text="Connectors library" page="connectors" >}}